wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - 7 (error case)

 Output:
+- Actual return statement (Boolean)
   - 0 (can't set)
   - 1
   - Some value other than true or false
     - Exception:
       - The amount of players is invalid (not in [2, 6])
       - The input list is malformed (duplicates, not the same length as numPlayers, contains SETUP)
   - Some other true value (can't set)
+- Underlying player storage (Collection)
+  - Must be the same size as playerOrder
+  - Must respect the arrangement of playerOrder

 ## BVA Step 4

+For the non-error test cases, I will indicate the underlying player storage via their assigned PlayerColor

+So the output would be something like: Collection = [RED, YELLOW], etc.

 ### Test 1:
 - Input:
   - amountOfPlayers = 1